Yes No Share to Facebook

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord

-Proper Eviction Via N12 Process Notice Involves the Proper Issuing and Serving of an N12 Form Upon the Tenant When a landlord intends to reclaim a rental unit for personal use by the landlord or for personal use by a close family member of the landlord, an N12 form must be used as the means of providing proper notice of eviction to a tenant.
-As a critical aspect of the eviction via N12 process, providing proper notice of eviction helps to ensures that a landlord and a tenant are each aware of the respective legal expectations owed to each other which can foster transparency, trust, and respect during an awkward time.
-Landlords, by understanding the significance of the N12 notice, are thereby prepared to ensure that evictions are undertaken lawfully which safeguards the rights of the landlord while also respecting the needs of tenants.
+When a landlord intends to reclaim a rental unit for personal use by the landlord or for personal use by a close family member of the landlord, an N12 form must be used as the means of providing proper notice of eviction to a tenant.
+The proper notice a critical aspect of the eviction via N12 process.
+Proper notice ensures that both the landlord as the tenant understand and comply with rights, responsibilities, duties, and legal expectations, of each other, thereby fostering transparency and trust.
+With an adequate appreciation for the N12 notice requirements, landlords are best able to ensure that the eviction for own use process is lawfully undertaken thereby safeguarding the rights of the landlord as well as respecting the concerns of the tenant.

 Requirements